neoliv/procfilter/README.md

 The procfilter plugin monitors system resource usage by process or group of processes.
 If offers filters to choose what processes you want to monitor.
 You can place processes in groups to get synthetic values (eg: get the total CPU usage of the user joe by putting all its processes in one single process set.)

-This plugin has been created to improve upon the default procstat plugin that is able to collect per process metrics but is not able to aggregate processes metrics (or filter using complex rules).
+This plugin has been created to improve upon the default procstat plugin that is able to collect per process metrics but is not able to aggregate processes metrics (or filter them using complex rules).

 ## Install